 Black Forest Trifle is a combination of countries – English trifle, but with a German Black Forest twist.
 I published this recipe half way through December, and it’s already made its way into my top 10 recipes.
 Chocolate cake, custard, cream and juicy cherries, spiced up with cherry brandy.
 You can make this trifle any time of the year for an impressive dinner party dessert or a special family celebration.

-The final recipe of my top 10 recipes for December 2019 collection is this savoury mince pancake bake.
-When my grandsons were younger this was their favourite meal, especially when I made extra pancakes and served them for dessert!
+The final recipe of my top 10 recipes for December 2019 collection is this crepe canneloni with meat sauce and cheese.
+When my grandsons were younger this was their favourite meal, especially when I made extra crepes and served them for dessert!
 I don’t think there’s a country associated with this dish, so let’s just say it’s a distant cousin of an Italian cannelloni.